avillanueva1005/avillanueva1005.github.io/blogs/REDorianReport.md

 ## Abstract

 The spatial distribution of Twitter data is useful to better understand natural disaster management from a human perspective, as Wang et al. (2016) and Holler (2021) have studied.
 It is difficult and not cost effective, in terms of time or money, to conduct human-oriented studies to analyze human behavior in natural disasters, despite how useful this data could be used to more effectively prepare and mitigate natural disaster effects.
 The use of social media information like Twitter posts that were generated during a natural disaster can solve this issue because of its accessibility and applicability to analyze what resources and needed where during any disaster event.

 Wang et al. (2016) analyzed Twitter data for wildfires in California, finding that the social media data can provide useful information about natural disasters like wildfires through their ability to represent wildfires over space and time.
 Additionally, Wang et al. found that during natural disasters like wildfires, people's geographic awareness is distinct and they focus on broadcasting wildfire damage.
 Traditional forms of media and other public spokespeople hold a lot of social capital on sites like Twitter and they are integral to the retweet network surrounding a disaster during one.

 Holler (2021) is studying Twitter data for Hurricane Dorian on the Atlantic coast, finding that in spite of trending news and social media content regarding a false narrative of risk, original Tweets still clustered significantly along the real hurricane track, and only along the hurricane track.
 Reproducing and replicating spatial research of Wang et al. and Holler continues to be relevant because of its accessibility and usefulness to supplement natural disaster preparation and responses.
 Furthermore, the use of social media data to conduct spatial research also can be helpful in further understanding other important emergency/current events to respond to additional community needs such as Covid-19 vaccine distribution.
 The use of social media in these kinds of events can benefit local and federal vaccine roll outs, for example, as people's attitudes and needs are publicized online.

-In his replication study, I will examine Twitter activity around the Los Angeles area, specifically looking at Covid-19 vaccine posts.
+In his replication study, I will examine Twitter activity around the Los Angeles area, specifically looking at Covid-19 vaccine posts from May 14-20, 2021.

 ## Original Study Information

-**summarize Wang et al (2016) similar to the Holler (2021) summary below**

 Holler (2021) loosely replicated the methods of Wang et al (2016) for the case of Hurricane Dorian's landfall on the U.S. mainland during the 2019 Atlantic Hurricane season.
-Data was based on Twitter Search API queries for ....
+Data was based on Twitter Search API queries for "fire" and "wildfire".

 Holler modified Wang et al's methods by not searching for retweets for network analysis, focusing instead on original Tweet content with keywords hurricane, Dorian, or sharpiegate (a trending hashtag referring to the storm).
 Holler modified the methodology for normalizing tweet data by creating a normalized Tweet difference index and extended the methodology to test for spatial clustering with the local Getis-Ord statistic.
 The study tested a hypothesis that false narratives of hurricane risk promulgated at the highest levels of the United States government would significantly distort the geographic distribution of Twitter activity related to the hurricane and its impacts, finding that original Twitter data still clustered only in the affected areas of the Atlantic coast in spite of false narratives about risk of a westward track through Alabama.